abstractionhq/gallery-gateway/backend/README.md

 You'll need to be running [MySQL](https://www.mysql.com/downloads/) and [SimpleSAMLphp](https://simplesamlphp.org/).
 In development, our preferred method is to run them using [Docker](https://docs.docker.com/install/).

 *Note: Docker desktop is only available on Unix systems, as a result, the project may need to be run on a virtual machine.
-For this project, we used a Linux VM running on [Virtual Box](https://www.virtualbox.org/)*
+For this iteration of the project, we used a Linux VM running on [Virtual Box](https://www.virtualbox.org/)*

 ### Installation